Darkfrobozz/stainless_testing/README.md

 [  Info  ] ║ total: 1    valid: 1    (0 from cache, 0 trivial) invalid: 0    unknown: 0    time:    0.08           ║
 [  Info  ] ╚═══════════════════════════════════════════════════════════════════════════════════════════════════════╝
 ```
 The summary shows that the postcondition of the `square` function has been proven valid.
-You can see other information such as the time taken to verify the property, the solver used and the line number where the property is defined.
+You can see other details, such as the time taken to verify the property, the solver used, and the line number where the property is defined.

-Note that the type used in this function is `BigInt` instead of `Int`. `Int` are also supported by Stainless but you would need to prove that the result of the square function does not overflow.
+Note that the function uses `BigInt` instead of `Int`.
+While `Int` is also supported by Stainless, you would need to prove that the result of the `square` function does not overflow.

-Suppose that we know that the input of your square function is always at least 2.
+Now, suppose we know that the input to the `square` function is always at least 2.
-We could prove additional properties such as `res > x`.
+In that case, we could attempt to prove additional properties such as `res > x`.
 ```scala
 // Trust me: x >= 2
 def square(x: BigInt): BigInt = {
   x * x
 }.ensuring(res => res >= 0 && res > x)
 ```
-Unfortunately, the snippet is not going to be verified by Stainless, since the property does not hold for all inputs and Stainless has no way of knowing what you know about the input.
-To fix this, we can add preconditions to the function.
-Preconditions are expressed using the `require` keyword, and are properties of the input that must hold whenever the function is called.
+Unfortunately, Stainless will not verify this snippet because the property does not hold for all inputs, and Stainless has no way of knowing what you assume about the input.
+To fix this issue, we can explicitly specify assumptions about the input using **preconditions**, expressed with the `require` keyword.
+Preconditions define conditions that must hold whenever the function is called.
 ```scala
 def square(x: BigInt): BigInt = {
   require(x >= 2)
   x * x
 }.ensuring(res => res >= 0 && res > x)
 ```
 Stainless should now be able to verify the postcondition of the `square` function.
-If you call the function in some other part of the code with an input that does not satisfy the precondition, Stainless will complain saying that the precondition is not satisfied.
+If you call the function elsewhere in your code with an input that does not satisfy the precondition, Stainless will complain, stating that the precondition is not met.

 ```scala
 def square(x: BigInt): BigInt = {